The Silver Rose

 Lord Argente stepped toward the Queen, looking deep into her eyes.

 “You,” he said coldly.
 The Queen’s eyes widened with surprise.
-Before she had said another word, the Lord grabbed her waist held her close, and kissed her blood-red lips with the heat hotter than the flames in the fireplace.
+Before she had said another word, the Lord grabbed her waist, held her close, and kissed her blood-red lips with the heat hotter than the flames in the fireplace.
 She stood unmoved; her lips remained cold to his touch.
 Lord Argente released her.

 “You are, my Rose.
 Always have been.
 You never saw me as anything more than your shadow.
 But…” he pulled a silver dagger out his scabbard.
 A beautiful little thing it was, with a rose etched into its cold blade, a gift from the Queen to her dearest friend.
 “If you want to give my heart away, carve it out yourself.”

 Lord Argente placed the dagger into the Queen’s hands.
-She stood stunned, no feelings her pale face showed.
+She stood stunned, no feelings her pale face revealed.
 Her eyes traced the lines on the Lord’s face, as if she’d never seen them before.

 Seconds passed in deafening silence, until the Queen dropped the dagger at his feet, grabbed the Lord and pulled him close.
 Their lips met with the burning flame supressed beneath the ashes of years spent in cold restraint.
 The Queen melted in his arms, a rose robbed of its thorns, a flower blooming to the warm rays of the autumn sun.